Monotonicity of positive solutions to semilinear elliptic equations with mixed boundary conditions in triangles: Introduction

-The above two results were announced in \cite{CGY23}.
-We now point out some remarks. \begin{enumerate} \item Both \autoref{thm11} and \autoref{thm12} are known to be true when Neumann vertex is right.
-This is a direct consequence derived from well-known results in \cite{GNN79, BN91} via reflection along Neumann boundaries. \item In the linear scenario, \autoref{thm12} holds true when the Dirichlet side forms a right angle with a Neumann side.
-This finding is rooted in the investigation of the hot spots conjecture for planar domains possessing two axes of symmetry, as detailed in \cite[Theorem 1.1] {JN00}. \item In the linear case, these results can be simplified to the monotonicity property of the first mixed (Dirichlet-Neumann) eigenfunction.
-This can be obtained by the argument of continuity methods as in \cite{JN00} and \cite{JM20}. \item The qualitative properties, specifically the monotonicity, of the first mixed eigenfunction (which corresponds to the linear version of \autoref{thm12}), can be used to derive certain mixed eigenvalue inequalities in triangles.
-Notably, the work of the second author \cite{CGY23} settles Conjecture 1.2 from \cite{Siu16}.
-These eigenvalue inequalities play a crucial role in establishing the complete form of the hot spots conjecture on triangles, as investigated in \cite{CGY23}. \end{enumerate}
+These results were previously announced in \cite{CGY26}.
+We now offer several remarks: \begin{enumerate} [label = \rm(\arabic*)] \item Both \autoref{thm102} and \autoref{thm103} are known to hold when the Neumann vertex is a right angle.
+This follows directly from the results of \cite{GNN79, BN91} by reflecting the solution across the Neumann boundaries. \item In the linear case, \autoref{thm103} holds when the Dirichlet side meets a Neumann side at a right angle.
+This result originates from the study of the hot spots conjecture for planar domains with two axes of symmetry (see \cite[Theorem 1.1]{JN00}). \item The monotonicity of the first mixed eigenfunction (corresponding to the linear version of \autoref{thm103}) can be leveraged to derive mixed eigenvalue inequalities for triangles.
+In particular, the work of the second author in \cite{CGY26} confirms \cite[Conjecture 1.2]{Siu16}.
+These eigenvalue inequalities play a crucial role in establishing the complete form of the hot spots conjecture for triangles, as detailed in \cite{CGY26}. \end{enumerate}

-In case of obtuse Neumann vertex, the solution ${u}$ may not be monotone in the normal direction of $\Gamma_{D}$.
-Nevertheless, it is possible to deduce monotonicity in some other direction.
+In the case of an obtuse Neumann vertex, the solution \({u}\) may not be monotone in the direction normal to \(\Gamma_{D}\).
+Nevertheless, one can deduce monotonicity in another fixed direction.